 Home | About OC | Continuing Education | Course Schedule | Registration | Accommodations | About Dr. Chan | Study Club | Doctor Education | Patient Education | Vision | Research Group | Science | Orthodontics | Laboratory | Dr. Chan’s Articles | GNM Dentistry | Contact Us | Dr. Chan’s Blogs

-Over the past 42 years, neuromuscular dentistry has been steadily building its aesthetic orthodontic-orthopedic foundations based on sound bio-physiologic principles.
-Three key corners stones on which we have been building our foundations of clinical science and treatment philosophy has been in the disciplines of occlusion, TMD and orthodontics, all grounded on bio-medical science and neuromuscular principles.
+Over the past 42 years, gneuromuscular dentistry has been steadily building its aesthetic orthodontic-orthopedic foundations based on sound bio-physiologic principles.
+Three key corners stones on which we have been building our foundations of clinical science and treatment philosophy has been in the disciplines of occlusion, TMD and orthodontic/orthopedics (growing and developing bone), all grounded on bio-medical science and neuromuscular principles.

 The lower removable orthotic is used as an “Orthopedic Matrix” to transition the bite.

 Verticalization of the teeth, ligaments and underly bone occurs with slow gentle forces.